kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 ## Get the configuration URL with a token

 Get the configuration URL with a token which allows you to get Kyma CSR configuration and URLs in Kyma required to connect your external solution to a created Remote Environment.
-Token is one time use and is valid for 5 minutes, after that time you must request for a new token.
 Follow this steps to get it using the CLI:

 - Expose the Connector Service outside of Kubernetes using `kubectl port-forward`: